 As we enter 2019, it is important to understand that "Digital Native" companies start at monetization and work their way back.
 For example, Uber started with a mobile monetized platform and worked their way back scaling their drivers and cars as they went.

-For all of the opportunity within the IoT landscape, there are substantial challenges to achieving success.
+For all of the opportunities within the IoT landscape, there are substantial challenges to achieving success.
 As noted by the team at Kualitatem, there are significant obstacles to overcome, one of the most important being business models and monetization.

 These IoT monetization opportunities are attainable today—and they will certainly mature alongside the IoT market.